htemiz/Data-Enrichment-with-Image-Transformations/README.md

 The contribution of data augmentation with image transformations to the performance of deep networks in the super resolution problem were examined.

+## Image Transormations

+The following image transformations for data augmentation were examined:
+![](images/transformations.png)

+&nbsp;

 ## Dataset
 50 thousand images from the ILSVRC2012 dataset were used to train the algorithms for 2x magnification.
 The performances of the algorithms were measured on another 10 thousand images of the same dataset.

-## Image Transormations

-The following image transformations for data augmentation were examined:
-![](images/transformations.png)

 &nbsp;

 ## Models
 The following two modified deep learning models were used: [DECUSR](https://github.com/htemiz/DECUSR) and [SRCNN]()